Graduate study at Oxford

 - two reference letters from senior academic members at your current university;

-If you have any difficulties with uploading your application documents, please contact the Graduate Admissions and Recruitment Office by email or via the online enquiry form.
+If you have any difficulties with uploading your application documents, please contact the Graduate Admissions and Recruitment Office by email.

 Assessment of your application

 The University is committed to making reasonable adjustments to enable students with disabilities (including dyslexia, dyspraxia and other specific learning difficulties, sensory or mobility impairments, Autism Spectrum Condition, long-term health conditions or mental health difficulties) to participate fully in student life.
 If you have a disability you are strongly advised to refer to the further information in the Disability section of our website and contact the Disability Advisory Service by email (firstname.lastname@example.org) before you arrive in Oxford to discuss any disability-related study support requirements you might have.